balabit/syslog-ng-gitbook/chapters/chapter_5/section_6.md

 A Python Fetcher implementation must be inherited from `syslogng.LogFetcher` class.
 There is one mandatory method: `fetch()`
 - `fetch()`

 The `fetch()` method will be called by syslog-ng whenever syslog-ng is ready to process a new message.
 This method needs to return a tuple of form (status, syslogng.LogMessage).
-Status can be `LogFetcher.FETCH_ERROR`, `LogFetcher.FETCH_NOT_CONNECTED` or `LogFetcher.FETCH_SUCCESS`.
+Status can be `LogFetcher.FETCH_ERROR`, `LogFetcher.FETCH_NOT_CONNECTED`, `LogFetcher.FETCH_SUCCESS`, `LogFetcher.FETCH_TRY_AGAIN` and `LogFetcher.FETCH_TRY_NO_DATA`.

 The `LogFetcher.FETCH_ERROR` status will result in a `close()` `open()` call, waiting `time-reopen()` seconds in between.

 The `LogFetcher.FETCH_NOT_CONNECTED` will result in an `open()` call after `time-reopen()` seconds in between.

 The `LogFetcher.FETCH_SUCCESS` status means the fetch was successful, and syslog-ng can handle the returned message.
+The `LogFetcher.FETCH_TRY_AGAIN` status means fetcher cannot provide message this time, but make the source call fetch as soon as possible.
+The `LogFetcher.FETCH_NO_DATA` status means there is no data available this time, syslog-ng can wait some time before calling fetch again.
+The wait time is equal to time-reopen() by default, but it might be overridden if fetch_no_data_delay(sec) is provided.

 The following methods are optional: `init()`, `deinit()`, `open()`, `close()`, `request_exit()`